Thulium-Drake/ansible-role-foreman/README.md

 * python-netaddr (for subnet related tasks)

+Check out the [example inventory and playbooks](../playbooks) for some guidance!

 ## Satellite Offline installation
 If you want to install Satellite via the Offline Installation ISO, make sure you have configured RHEL repo's from a Installation ISO or mirror as well.